AviatrixSystems/Docs/HowTos/uservpn.rst

     .. note::

-      If you are using a MacOS system, the Apple `Number` can open and edit the csv file.
+      If you are using a MacOS system, the Apple App `Numbers` can open and edit the csv file.
 It can export a new csv file from "File"->"Export To"->"CSV".
-      If you are using the Excel, it can export a new csv file from "File"->"Save As".
+      If you are using the Excel, you can export a new csv file from "File"->"Save As".

 #.
 Click the Open button to start the process.
 #.
-Select the default  `VPC ID` and `LB/Gateway Name` from the `Default VPN User Settings` dialog.
+Select the default  `VPC ID` and `LB/Gateway Name` from the `Default VPN User Settings` dialog box.

     .. note::

-      Any empty `VPC ID` field in a csv file will cause a new dialog to select the default `VPC ID`.
+      Any empty `VPC ID` field in a csv file will trigger a new dialog box for selecting the default `VPC ID`.
-      If all of the `VPC ID` fields are filled in the the csv file, the `Default VPN User Settings` will not pop up.
+      Any record in a csv file with an empty `VPC ID` will be filled with the values in the `Default VPN User Settings` dialog box automatically.
-      Any record in a csv file with an empty `VPC ID` will be filled with the default settings.
+      If all the `VPC ID` fields are filled in the the original csv file already, the `Default VPN User Settings` dialog box will not be triggered.

     |imageImportVPNUsersDefaultVPCID|